canada-ca/cloud-guardrails-oracle/README.md

-# GC Cloud Guardrails Checks for Oracle
+# GC Cloud Guardrails for Oracle

 This project will host the minimum guardrails as part of the GC Cloud Operationalization Framework for Oracle.

-These guardrails enable the GC's Cloud First direction and support for the GC Digital Standards.

-The users of this project will be Government of Canada employees deploying cloud-based workloads.
+Oracle Cloud Infrastructure (OCI) is an approved Cloud Service Provider.

+The purpose of the guardrails is to ensure that departments and agencies are implementing a preliminary baseline set of controls within their cloud-based environments.

+These minimum guardrails are to be implemented within the GC-specified initial period (e.g. 30 days) upon receipt of an enrollment under the GC Cloud Services Framework Agreement.

+This document provides a brief overview of each applicable guardrail and instructions on how to implement them when using OCI.

+OCI Prowler is a command-line tool that can be used to validate the guardrails implementation.

 ## How to Contribute